henryw374/cljs.java-time/README.md

-### Shadow Cljs
+### NPM Dependency

-The npm library that provides the jsr-310 api is provided via Cljsjs, foreign-libs.
-To make this work with Shadow, add the following dependency:
+The npm library that provides the jsr-310 api is provided via a foreign-lib.

-`[thheller/shadow-cljsjs "0.0.16"]`

-See [this demo](https://github.com/henryw374/tick-on-shadow-cljs-demo) for more info
+Whilst this is handy if you don't already have an npm build step, if you do want to depend directly on the js-joda npm lib you can do so.
+For more info see the tick docs on [setup for use with ClojureScript](https://github.com/juxt/tick/blob/master/docs/cljs.adoc)

 ## License